reliqarts/laravel-scavenger/README.md

 - Ease of use
     - Scavenger is super-easy to configure.
 Simple publish the config file and set your targets.
 - Scrape data from multiple sources at once.
-- Convert scraped data into useable Laravel model objects.
+- Convert scraped data into usable Laravel model objects.
     - eg. You may scrape an article and have it converted into an object of your choice and saved in your database.
 Immediately available to your viewers.
 - You can easily perform one or more operations to each property of any scraped entity.
     - eg. You may call a paraphrase service from a model or package of your choice on data attributes before saving them to your database.
 - Data integrity constraints
-    - Scavanger uses a hashing algorithm of your choice to maintain data integrity.
+    - Scavenger uses a hashing algorithm of your choice to maintain data integrity.
 This hash is used to ensure that one scrap (source article) is not converted to multiple output objects (model duplicates).
 - Console Command
     - Once scavenger is configured, a simple artisan command launches the seeker.
 Since this is a console command it is more efficient and timeouts are less likely to occur.
     - Artisan command: `php artisan scavenger:seek`